 cpuacctsubsystem is used to track CPU usage: a group is created in this subsystem for this purpose.

 Both systemd and Upstart are difficult to run without being PID 1 and without being root.
 They both support user sessions but this requires to use them as PID 1 as well.
-I discovered later than runit would have been a good fit: it does not require to be PID 1, it does not need to be run as root and the service directory can be specified by an environment variable.
+I discovered later that runit would have been a good fit: it does not require to be PID 1, it does not need to be run as root and the service directory can be specified by an environment variable.
 It could have been tweaked to meet the above requirements. ↩︎

-Lanĉo means launcher in esperanto. ↩︎
+Lanĉo means launcher in esperanto.
+The command name could have been

 Linux cgroups do not provide any facility to kill a whole group.
 We need to iterate through the processes and kill them one by one. lanĉo does not try to freeze processes before killing them and therefore may be inefficient against violent fork bombs. ↩︎